wpPlugins-io/Press-Elements/readme.txt

 * Product Price (Pro)
 * Product Gallery (Pro)

-== Installation ==

-= Installation =
-1. In your WordPress Dashboard go to "Plugins" -> "Add Plugin".
-2. Search for "Press Elements".
-3. Install the plugin by pressing the "Install" button.
-4. Activate the plugin by pressing the "Activate" button.

-= Minimum Requirements =
-* WordPress version 4.7 or greater.
-* PHP version 5.3 or greater.
-* MySQL version 5.0 or greater.

-= Recommended Requirements =
-* The latest WordPress version.
-* PHP version 7.0 or greater.
-* MySQL version 5.6 or greater.

 == Screenshots ==
 1. Post edit screen with WordPress elements.
 2. Elementor widgets for each site and post element.